Fowlart/startup_informer/readme.md

 - Add Spark reading and writing analyzed data to the Azure blob storage (will reduce local paths resolution need, and will allow Spark local script execution)

 - Add single-time key extraction for Azure services(Keyring)

+**Moving workloads to MS Fabric:**

+- Add the script and the PyCharm Windows configuration to ingest data from TG into Azure ADLS Gen 2 directly as a Delta table